 Crispy Apple, Raisin and Walnut Salad

-A delightful salad on the table in 15 minutes.
+A delightful crispy apple, raisin and walnut salad on the table in 15 minutes.

 I recently went with a group of friends to a great Brazilian steak house where the waiters go from table to table with large skewers of various cuts of meat.

-Each guest is provided with a “chip” which looks kind of like a coaster, and one side is colored red and the other side is green.
+And each guest is provided with a “chip” which looks kind of like a coaster that has one red, and one green side.

 The idea is that when you’re ready for the waiters to come by with all of the different types of meat, you turn your chip to the green side.

-I go to the salad bar first and head right over to this super tasty apple salad.
+I like to go to the salad bar first and always head right over to this really good apple salad.

 It’s so good that I go back for seconds.

-And then, I’m too full to have but just a few pieces of meat.
+And then I’m always too full to have but just a few pieces of meat.